-Relation actions are available for all three main object types and are defined in the Admin Tool for the navigation items.
+Relation actions are available for all three main object types and are defined in the Admin Tool.
 Please see the detailed explanations in the respective sections of this manual.

-- units / customers explained in section Action Framework - Customer Actions - tickets - resources explained in section CM/Resource Pool - Resource Actions
+- customers explained in section Action Framework - Customer Actions - tickets - resources explained in section CM/Resource Pool - Resource Actions